-Ready for some new educational apps?
+Ready for some new learning apps?
 I figured this was about the time you would be itching to get some new apps.
 Kids home for several weeks.
 Extra time.
 All of that.

 Pettson’s Inventions 2 $1.99

 Cartoony graphics get to figure out how to build something but it’s not as easy as it seems because you can’t just put something somewhere – must figure out a system.
 It’s loads of thinking fun!

 Oh, no!
 You’ve accidentally released an evil villain.
 You can only reverse it if you solve all the puzzles in the book.
 For each puzzle you solve, you get a cog to unlock the final puzzle.
 The puzzles include tangram, riddle, magic square, sliding blocks (like Rush Hour) and lots more — tricky fun!

 Number Run $.99

 I love this app for math practice.
 Your character is running along and must answer the math problem (1 + 5) correctly to defeat the upcoming obstacles.

 A fun, interactive story that asks the reader to help Jake find his lost stuffed bunny at the carnival.Play the categorizing balloons game.
 Look for colors, shapes, or clusters of balloons.Make a picture using the provided stickers.

 Social Studies Learning Apps

 Great for kids over ten.
 A fun, interactive trivia game through the United States.
 You’re driving your car through the states and to get gas or go earn the state pass, players must answer stat trivia questions.